johndgiese/dotvim/README.md

 You may wonder why not just copy vimrc up a directory and name it .vimrc?
 By moving it up a directory we would take it out of the repository, and would no longer be able to track changes.
 Note that I don't use a gvimrc file, instead I use an if statement in my vimrc; this keeps all my settings in a single file.

+### 4. Download the submodules

+Nearly all of the plugins are stored in submodules (see the section on maintenance for more details).
+This means you need to download them as a separate step.
+Browse to the top of the repository (~/.vim) and run:

+	git submodule init
+	git submodule update

+You should see a bunch of files get downloaded.

-### 4. Update a global variable in the vimrc
+### 5. Update a global variable in the vimrc
 You need to update a single directory in your vimrc (the line is towards the top of the file)

-### 5. Add any necessary dependencies for the vipy plugin
+### 6. Add any necessary dependencies for the vipy plugin
 Finally, if you want to use the vipy plug, you will have to install a few additional dependencies as described [here](https://github.com/johndgiese/vipy)

 # How this vim setup differs from normal vim

 * ESC in insert mode is now jk (quickly, one after another).
 This mapping allows you to keep your hands still.
 * Swaps the semicolon and colon, because you use colon a lot and almost never use semicolon